-One of my volunteer projects has involved publicizing the work of Roy Hintsa, who for some years has been teaching mindfulness meditation to Ontario high school students, thereby helping them to deal with test anxiety and similar concerns.
+One of my volunteer projects has involved publicizing the work of the work of Roy Hintsa, who for some years has been teaching mindfulness meditation to Ontario high school students, thereby helping them to deal with test anxiety and similar concerns.
 I’ve recently (February 2014) heard from Roy Hintsa that the work he began in this area is now being done by Everyday Mindfulness, whose website is at www.mindfulnesseveryday.com

 A key feature of Roy Hintsa’s work is that he’s been following an evidence-based approach to the effective teaching of mindfulness meditation in public school settings.

 Lucinda Sykes introduced me to the practice of mindfulness meditation in 2004 when I was teaching elementary school at the Peel District School Board.

 I enrolled in an eight-week mindfulness-based stress reduction course that I found beneficial in dealing with the stress responses I was experiencing in my work as a teacher.
 Had I not been experiencing stress in my job, it’s unlikely I would have gotten around to learning how to mediate.

 Learning to meditate, and learning about the pleasures of teaching role play and drama, as a way for students to show understanding of Language and Social Studies concepts, are among the things I remember the best from my previous career as a teacher.

 I’ve been meditating regularly since 2004 and have achieved gains in learning to apply mindfulness in my everyday life.
 I’m a beginner practitioner of mindfulness.

-Mindfulness meditation, in my limited experience, is easy to practice as part of a secular lifestyle.
+Mindfulness meditation, in my experience, is easy to practice as part of a secular lifestyle.

 An increasing number of methodologically sound research studies have been published in recent years in peer-reviewed professional journals regarding the benefits of regular meditation.